mjmcnicholl/My_Assignments/README.md

 # module assignments
-Coding assignment for course: HTML, CSS, and JavaScript for Web Developers
+## Coding assignment for course: HTML, CSS, and JavaScript for Web Developers
+# Please see branch gh-pages